Banking and finance jobs activity stronger in European centres than London as Brexit approaches, Robert Walters plc analysis shows

 The research, published in November, suggested that between 5,000 and 13,000 City jobs will have moved to the EU by the end of March.

-James Murray, Director of Financial Services at Robert Walters, said: ‘Financial services is busy in centres such as Frankfurt and Dublin.
+Daniel Collins, Director of Financial Services at Robert Walters, said: ‘Financial services is busy in centres such as Frankfurt and Dublin.
 In terms of the numbers of jobs that have moved, it is still extremely low when compared to the overall London financial services market.

 ‘However, we are seeing a decrease in candidate confidence in terms of people actually wanting to move in light of relative uncertainty.
 We have seen some hiring pauses and we have seen longer timescales in terms of new hires being signed off.